Emeryville, California: 20th century and beyond

+Post-industrial redevelopment

 By the late 1980s, a large shopping area had begun to develop north and south of the Powell Street corridor.
 Additionally, the Chiron Corporation (now Novartis), a major biotechnology company, established its headquarters just south of the old junction of the SP mainline tracks and the old Berkeley branchline (Shellmound Junction) at the end of Stanford Avenue, the site of the old Shellmound trotting course.

 Following the Loma Prieta earthquake in 1989, a new Amtrak depot was built in Emeryville to replace the former 16th Street Station in West Oakland.
 It had been deteriorating even before it was seriously damaged by the quake.
-The Emeryville station serves Amtrak's California Zephyr, Coast Starlight, San Joaquin, and Capitol Corridor trains.
+The Emeryville station serves Amtrak's California Zephyr, Coast Starlight, Gold Runner, and Capitol Corridor trains.
 The California Zephyr originates here with service daily to Chicago, Illinois via Salt Lake City, Utah and Denver, Colorado.
 Buses link the station with San Francisco.

 In the late 1980s the Emeryville Public Market opened; this farmers' market also features up to twenty restaurants.

 By the 1990s, the former tracts of the Santa Fe and Key System yards were redeveloped as a large shopping and residential area, as was the Shellmound corridor.
 Development of these areas included major roadwork, with the extension of 40th Street.
 The work included construction of a large overpass across the Southern Pacific (now Union Pacific) railroad tracks; it connected 40th Street to an extension of Shellmound Street, creating a single thoroughfare linking two sections of the new Emeryville.
 On the northern stretch of Shellmound Street, the Emery Marketplace and a movie multiplex were built.
 In 2007, the western end of Yerba Buena Avenue was linked with the northern end of the Mandela Parkway, creating a new through route between Emeryville and West Oakland.